5 of the Best Drinks to Sip While Knitting—yarn + drinks

 It’s time for you to share!
 Leave me a comment and let me know your favorite drink while knitting!

-Now, if you’re like most of us and like to have plenty of projects going on at once, don’t forget that you can also join our 10th knit along, The Volition KAL.
-An astounding 6,750 knitters have participated in the last 9 KALs.
+Now, if you’re like most of us and like to have plenty of projects going on at once, don’t forget that you can also join our current knit along.
+An astounding 6,750 knitters have participated in 9 previous KALs.
 Don’t forget, you can join at any time!